obsidianmd/obsidian-sample-plugin/README.md

 ### How to use

-1. settings default `access token`, `visibility`, ``blog name`` [settings.png](./src/images/settings.png)
+1. settings default `access token`, `visibility`, ``blog name``, `platform` [settings.png](./src/images/settings.png)
 2. select the note that want to publish
-3. open command tab and enter `publish-to-tistory`
+3. open command tab and enter `publish-post`

 ### Features

-- use github actions automatically generate tags
+- use github actions automatically generate tags.
-- update the post using postId
+- add blog platform.
-- delete the post using postId
+- delete the post using postId.